mtclark0518/project2/README.md

 Front-End
 Uses jquery for DOM manipulation and bootstrap* for styling

+---FUTURE FEATURE IMPLENTATION : Users should be able to simulate league of legends item build paths on specific champions.

 *future versions will implement angular in favor of jquery/ejs and *** for styling

-Necessary Deliverables

-A link to your hosted working app in the URL section of your GitHub repo

-A readme.md file with explanations of:
-	the technologies used,
-	the approach taken,
-	installation instructions,
-	unsolved problems,
-	etc.

-Wireframes - stored in wireframe directory as HTML

----FUTURE FEATURE IMPLENTATION : Users should be able to simulate league of legends item build paths on specific champions.

 	Users should be able to save build paths.